Holiday inspiration currently loading...

 Once the ancestral seat of the Lords of the Isles, Islay is a fertile island of low heather-clad hills, attractive beaches, numerous historical sites and more whisky distilleries than any other Scottish island!
-Today we will explore most of them, popping in to visit the neighbours at Bruichladdich to see some of the oldest distillery equipment still in working use.
+Today we will explore most of them, popping in to visit nearby Bruichladdich to see some of the oldest distillery equipment still in working use.
 We will challenge your tastebuds with a tour of Laphroaig – one of the world’s most distinctive peaty malts.
 Your driver will ensure you manage to see most of the island – including Kilchoman farm distillery – and experience the delights of its whisky.
 Once again, if you have particular requests for distillery visits on Islay, please let us know at time of booking.

 We take the ferry crossing back to the mainland and head past Loch Lomond to Edinburgh.
 We will include a stop in the whisky specialist shop – Loch Fyne Whiskies – in Inveraray, perfect for some last minute purchases.

 This small group tour starts in Edinburgh, before travelling on to the whisky heartlands of Speyside, Oban and Islay.

-The cost of the week-long Whisky Explorer Escorted Journey is £2475 per person in March, April, October & November, £2675 per person for tours in May, June, July & September and £2775 in August.
-These sample prices are based on a party of 10 on the above itinerary, based on two sharing a twin or double room.
-This includes six nights bed and breakfast in excellent and carefully- selected hotels, one group dinner at the Scotch Whisky Experience in Edinburgh and five dinners in Speyside, Oban and Islay.
-It also includes six distillery tours and a visit to the Speyside Cooperage, plus the services of a driver/guide throughout, return ferry to Islay and travel from Edinburgh as described, returning to Edinburgh at the end.
+Based on a party of 10, this Whisky Explorer Escorted Journey is £2475 per person in March, April, October & November, £2675 per person for tours in May, June, July & September and £2775 in August.
+These sample prices are based on a party of 10 on the above itinerary, based on two adults sharing a twin or double room and includes six nights bed and breakfast in carefully-selected hotels, one group dinner at the Scotch Whisky Experience in Edinburgh.
+It also includes five distillery tours and a visit to the Speyside Cooperage, plus the services of a driver/guide throughout, return ferry to Islay and travel from Edinburgh as described, returning to Edinburgh at the end.

-Not included: lunches, drinks, tips and personal expenses.
+Not included: lunches, evening meals, drinks, gratuities and personal expenses.